 The Trustee also has in place a liquidity contingency plan drawn up specifically for its UITFs and other managed accounts.
-The liquidity contingency plan provides a framework for addressing potential liquidity crisis situations which consist of identifying early warning indicators of a potential liquidity problem, setting out response action plans, and defining the roles and responsibilities of key units and personnel to effectively manage the liquidity situation, and ensure client's liquidity requirements are met in a timely and orderly manner.
+The liquidity contingency plan provides a framework for addressing potential liquidity crisis situations which consists of identifying early warning indicators of a potential liquidity problem, setting out response action plans and defining the roles and responsibilities of key units and personnel to effectively manage the liquidity situation and ensure client's liquidity requirements are met in a timely and orderly manner.

-The Fund's financial liabilities pertain to capital shares redeemed payable, due to brokers, trust fees payable, and accrued professional, custodian and index licensing fees, which are all contractually due within twelve (12) months from the reporting date.
+The Fund's financial liabilities pertain to capital shares redeemed payable, trust fees payable and accrued professional and custodian fees, which are all contractually due within twelve (12) months from the reporting date.